 5. Live up to Your Customers' Expectations

 Social media presence empowers your brand to be more human.
 Practicing active listening and providing immediate solutions, being available when and where your customers need you is all you need to do to live up to your customers’ expectations.
 Haven’t you heard?
 Satisfied customers are the most loyal customers.
-So, what do customers expect from brands?
+So, what do customers expect?

 Customers know that being active on social channels is a sign of a company’s dedication to customer service, accountability, and transparency.
 Therefore, they expect a brand to be active on social media, engaging customers over different channels.
 A survey found that customers expect brands to be active on at least 3 social media channels.
 Facebook is the most preferred, followed by Twitter, Instagram, LinkedIn, and YouTube.
 However, before choosing your preferred social media channel for customer service, research to find out where most of your customers are connecting with you.